terraform-ibm-modules/terraform-ibm-icd-mongodb/examples/complete/README.md

-# Encryption example
+# Complete example with Encryption and CBR rules

-An example that adds encryption to the [default example](../default/README.md).

-This example uses the IBM Cloud Terraform provider to create the following infrastructure:
+An end-to-end example that adds encryption to the [default example](../default/README.md).
+This example uses the IBM Cloud terraform provider to:

-- A resource group, if one is not passed in.
+- Create a new resource group if one is not passed in.
-- An encrypted ICD MongoDB instance with credentials stored in IBM Cloud Secrets Manager.
+- Create a new mongoDB database instance.
+- Create Key Protect instance with root key.
+- Backend encryption using generated Key Protect key.
+- Create a Sample VPC.
+- Create Context Based Restriction(CBR) to only allow MongoDB to be accessible from the VPC.